V4Fire/Client/src/core/component/directives/README.md

 This module provides a bunch of built-in directives for working with components and nodes.

+_Please note that adding a directive to a component can negatively impact performance.
+This is because having a directive on a component causes it to re-render every time the parent template that uses this component is re-rendered._

 ## Built-in directives

 * `core/component/directives/tag` - this directive allows you to dynamically specify the tag name to create.